0xPolygon/polygon-docs/docs/pos/how-to/delegate.md

     ![img](../../img/pos/home.png)
     </center>

-  2. Enter the amount of MATIC to delegate.
+  2. Select POL or MATIC from the drop-down list and enter the token amount to delegate.
+It is recommended to migrate your MATIC tokens to POL and delegate POL tokens.
+If you choose MATIC, you'll still receive your staking rewards in POL.
+Then, select **Continue**.
     <center>
     ![img](../../img/pos/delegateB.png){width=50%}
     </center>